sbt/website/src/reference/00-Getting-Started/03-Directories.md

 Other directories in `src/` will be ignored.
 Additionally, all hidden directories will be ignored.

+Source code can be placed in the project's base directory as `hello/app.scala`.
+However, most people don't do this for real projects;
+too much clutter.

 ### sbt build definition files

 You've already seen `build.sbt` in the project's base directory.
 Other sbt